 14.1 To change the next leg of the course, the race committee will move the original mark (or the finish line) to the new position.
-This changes RRS 33.

-15 THE FINISH
+15. THE FINISH

-- 15.1 The finishing line is between a staff displaying a blue flag on the race committee finish vessel at the starboard end and the course side of the port end finishing mark. - 15.2 [SP][DP][NP]Immediately after finishing all boats shall sail clear of the finishing area, leaving the race committee measurement vessel to starboard, and promptly return to the waiting area via the corridor shown in SI Addendum 1, except those boats subject to SI 22.2. - 15.3 Flag "A" displayed (with no sound) while boats are finishing means "No more racing today."
+- 15.1 The finishing line is between a staff displaying a blue flag on the race committee finish vessel at the starboard end and the course side of the port end finishing mark. - 15.2 [SP][DP][NP]Immediately after finishing all boats shall sail clear of the finishing area, leaving the race committee vessel to starboard, and promptly return to the waiting area via the corridor shown in SI Addendum 1. - 15.3 Flag "A" displayed (with no sound) while boats are finishing means "No more racing today."

-16 PENALTY SYSTEM
+16. PENALTY SYSTEM

 - 16.1 The "Graded Penalty System" will apply and is attached as Addendum 2.
 "Fleet" is defined as the number of registered boats in the largest division.
-Percentage penalties will be rounded up to the nearest whole number. - 16.2 [SP]A boat that has taken a penalty under RRS 44.1 shall complete and sign the penalty acknowledgement log at the protest committee desk as soon as practical after racing. - 16.3 US Sailing prescriptions to RRS 63.1 and 63.2 will not apply. - 16.4 RRS Appendix P applies. - 16.5 RRS P2.3 does not apply and RRS P2.2 is changed so that it applies to any penalty after the first one. - 17 TIME LIMITS - 17.1 The Race Time Limit (see RRS 35), and the Finishing Window are shown in the table below.
+Percentage penalties will be rounded up to the nearest whole number. - 16.2 [SP]A boat that has taken a penalty under RRS 44.1 shall complete and sign the penalty acknowledgement log at the protest committee desk as soon as practical after racing. - 16.3 US Sailing prescriptions to RRS 63.1 and 63.2 will not apply. - 16.4 RRS Appendix P applies. - 16.5 RRS P2.3 does not apply and RRS P2.2 is changed so that it applies to any penalty after the first one.

+17. TIME LIMITS

+17.1 The race time limit (see RRS 35) and the Finishing Window are shown in the table below.